.png)

 The Relationship to Evvai Next Door

 Trattorita Evvai sits a few metres from Evvai, chef Luiz Filipe's original and more formally structured restaurant.
 That proximity is not incidental.
-The two addresses serve different functions in the same creative ecosystem: Evvai operates at the leading of the contemporary Italian register in São Paulo, with the concentrated format and price point that implies; the trattorita offers access to the same kitchen sensibility across a wider range of occasions and orders.
+The two addresses serve different functions in the same creative ecosystem: Evvai operates at the top of the contemporary Italian register in São Paulo, with the concentrated format and price point that implies; the trattorita offers access to the same kitchen sensibility across a wider range of occasions and orders.

 For the broader São Paulo fine dining context, the city's most-discussed kitchens include D.O.M., where Alex Atala's modern Brazilian cooking operates at the creative end of the spectrum, and Tuju, which takes a similarly rigorous approach to Brazilian ingredients.
-Fame Osteria occupies a comparable Italian-contemporary position and represents the peer set against which Trattorita Evvai's relaxed-but-serious format reads most clearly.
+Fame Osteria occupies a comparable Italian-contemporary position and represents the comparable set against which Trattorita Evvai's relaxed-but-serious format reads most clearly.

 Pacing the Meal: How to Approach the Table

 The rituals of eating at a sharing-format Italian restaurant reward a specific kind of patience.
 Arrive with enough time to spend a round at the bar before moving to the table.
-Order across more categories than feels immediately necessary , the pasta and the pizza are not either/or choices here, but complementary ones.
+Order across more categories than feels immediately necessary, the pasta and the pizza are not either/or choices here, but complementary ones.
 Let the starters arrive before committing fully to the main courses; the kitchen's pacing tends to reward a build rather than a front-loaded order.

 Cuisine Lens